 In 2017, the New York State Department of Financial Services (NYDFS) issued a regulation that establishes a robust set of cybersecurity requirements for financial services providers regulated by the NYDFS.
 The cybersecurity regulation applies to entities that operate under a NYDFS licence, registration or charter pursuant to New York banking, insurance or financial services law.
-The cybersecurity regulation requires such covered entities to maintain a comprehensive cybersecurity programme and implement certain processes and technical controls related to risk assessments, user access privileges, software security, system auditing and monitoring, data encryption, data disposal and retention, and cybersecurity incident response.
-In addition, the regulation assigns cybersecurity oversight responsibilities to senior officials and boards of directors and requires entities to report cybersecurity events to the NYDFS.
+The cybersecurity regulation requires such covered entities to maintain a comprehensive cybersecurity programme and implement certain processes and technical controls related to risk assessments, user access privileges, software security, system auditing and monitoring, data encryption, data disposal and retention, and cybersecurity oversight responsibilities to senior officials and boards of directors and requires entities to report cybersecurity events to the NYDFS.